lb0507/ClassFindr/README.md

-# COSC4319-Project
+# Fall 2024 Software Engineering Project
-Project for Fall 2024 COSC 4319 (Software Engineering)
+Welcome to the Project for COSC 4319!